ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 Hence if process `P1` can tolerate process `P2` failing to send or receive ***some*** messages (an omission fault), then by definition, `P1` must also be able to tolerate the case where `P2` fails to send or receive ***all*** messages (a crash fault).

-The set of crash faults form a proper subset of the set of omission faults.
+The set of crash faults form a proper subset within the set of omission faults.

 ### Timing Faults